palpalani/grumphp-rector-task/README.md

 ### Sample RectorPhp configuration

 Create `rector.php` in your project root and configure as follows.
+This example file iam using for my [Laravel](https://laravel.com/) project, but you can use library with any [PHP](https://www.php.net/) project.
 Also you no need to set all these settings, Please add or remove as per your requirements.

 ```php
 <?php